 Click in the box marked Show Data Form.
 A dropdown menu will appear in which you will enter the requested information for each student: Name, Grade Level, IEP, Gender, Ethnicity, Lexile Level and Literacy Measure.
 The information you provide will populate the spreadsheet.
 A dropdown menu will allow you to select race/ethnicity.
 If you are unable to access the dropdown menu please enter one of the following: American Indian or Alaskan Native, Asian or Pacific Islander, Black, Not of Hispanic Origin, Hispanic, White, not of Hispanic Origin.

-How to respond to What is your Literacy Measure?
+How to respond to “What is your Literacy Measure?”
 Fill in the name of the measure that your school uses as an adolescent literacy screener.
 Examples include: SRI, MAP, etc.

+Tab: Attendance

+Enter each date of strategy instruction.

+Mark an “X” for each date that the students are in attendance for the strategy instruction.

 Tab: PrePost

-Pretest – enter the date the test was administered and the scores for the self-questioning worksheet as well as the comprehension quiz.
+Pretest – enter the date the test was administered and the scores for the strategy pretest as well as the any accompanying quiz scores.
+Some strategies have a strategy score and a comprehension score.
+Writing strategies have multiple scores to be entered.
+Each spreadsheet is tailored for a specific strategy, so be sure to enter all scores.
 Enter the date using the following format: ##/##/##.

-Posttest – enter the date the test was administered and the scores for the self-questioning worksheet as well as the comprehension quiz.
+Posttest – enter the date the test was administered and the scores for the strategy posttest as well as any accompanying quiz scores.

 Once the posttest data is entered, the spreadsheet will calculate the number of days the student was enrolled in strategy instruction.